STEM-Mavericks/WasteX/README.md

 - **Improved Waste Sorting**: Automates the process of sorting dry and wet waste, reducing human error and increasing recycling efficiency.
 - **Enhanced Waste Management**: Provides real-time monitoring and alerts to prevent bin overflow and maintain cleanliness.
-- **Data-Driven Insights**: Offers detailed analytics on waste generation patterns to help users manage waste more effectively.
 - **Supports Sustainability**: Promotes recycling and reduces landfill waste, contributing to a cleaner environment.

-## Installation and Setup

-1. **Hardware Setup**:
-   - Connect the moisture, load, and ultrasonic sensors to the Arduino board.
-   - Set up the motorized actuator and conveyor mechanism within the bin.
-   - Ensure all components are securely installed and connected.

-2. **Software Setup**:
-   - Install the necessary libraries for the sensors and actuators on the Arduino.
-   - Upload the Arduino code to the board to enable sensor readings and actuator control.
-   - Deploy the web application on a server to access real-time data and analytics.

-3. **Web Application**:
-   - Navigate to the web app URL provided by your deployment setup.
-   - Log in to view real-time data, receive alerts, and access waste analytics.

 ## Future Improvements

-- **Integration with IoT Platforms**: Enhance data collection and analysis by integrating with IoT platforms.
-- **Machine Learning for Waste Prediction**: Use machine learning algorithms to predict waste generation patterns and optimize waste management strategies.
 - **Mobile App**: Develop a mobile app version of the web application for easier access and notifications.

 ## Contributing